Torticollis - Medical Condition

 In children and infants, doctors can detect neck muscle damage that may cause torticollis in a routine physical examination.

-Torticollis can usually be treated quite successfully when the cause, such as abnormal bone growth, is identified.
+Torticollis can usually be treated quite successfully when the cause, such as abnormal bone growth or an abscess in the back of the throat, is identified.
 However, if the cause is a nervous system disorder or is unknown, treatment for torticollis is less likely to be successful in controlling painful spasms.

 Certain chiropractic techniques, such as cervical manipulation and mobilization, may provide immediate- or short-term relief for those with acute neck pain.

 If physical therapy and massage don’t work, some medications are available that may help reduce muscle spasms and involuntary movements.
 Medications can help control the pain caused by the spasms.
 Anticholinergic medications, which block specific nerve impulses, and benzodiazepines, which are tranquillizers, are commonly used.
 Muscle relaxants are also used.

 The substance that causes botulism has been known to be effective in reducing pain and spasms if it’s injected several times.
 It will also allow the head to be held in a more natural (less tilted) position.
 Improvement as a result of this treatment may last as long as several months.